tagtag

 (212) 779-0057

-Railroad Worker Injuries and FELA Lawyers
+Railroad Worker Injuries and FELA Lawyer in New York

 Over 500 Million obtained for our clients.

-Last Updated: 02-24-2023
+Last Updated: 01-10-2024

 New York Personal Injury Lawyers

 While railroad workers enjoy broad protections under FELA, these cases are not cut and dry, and, in fact, they can be incredibly complex, with multiple parties involved in a single case.
 FELA cases are a highly specialized area of law, and it’s crucial that you hire an experienced attorney to represent you.
-Railroad companies will use the full weight of their resources to reduce claims and fight lawsuits, and there are numerous factors that may affect your case.
+Railroad companies will use the full weight of their resources to reduce claims and fight lawsuits, and numerous factors may affect your case.

-For example, since most railroad companies provide interstate transportation, railroad employees may file their lawsuit in either a state or federal court.
+For example, since most railroad companies provide interstate transportation, railroad employees may file lawsuits in a state or federal court.
 Often a skilled attorney will know which might be to your advantage, depending on your case details.
 A skilled attorney will clarify the full scope of your rights, such as the damages you may pursue.
-In addition, your compensation may be dependent on the railroad company’s degree of negligence.
+In addition, your compensation may depend on the railroad company’s degree of negligence.
 If, for example, the compensation for your injury was $500,000, but the railroad company was found to be only half responsible for the cause of the injury, your compensation received would be $250,000.
 It’s critical that you hire an attorney who understands every detail of your case — who will ask the right questions, conduct a thorough investigation, gather statements, records, and any other information that will support your claim and maximize your compensation.

 In the state of New York, you have up to three years from the date of your injury to file a lawsuit.
 But don’t wait that long.
-The sooner an experienced law firm begins investigating your case, the sooner they can uncover evidence that may not exist down the road.
+The sooner an experienced law firm begins investigating your case, the sooner it can uncover evidence that may not exist down the road.

 If you’re a railroad worker who’s been injured on the job, contact an experienced New York FELA attorney at Hach & Rose, LLP today.
 Contact our team of personal injury attorneys online, or call us at (646) 798-7585 or (866) LAWS-USA to schedule a free consultation.